Miepee/AM2R-Custom-Palettes/README.md

 Download a palette of your choice and rename it to the suit it replaces and move it to `Launcher/Profiles/Community Updates (Latest)/mods/palettes/suits`.
 Example, `varia (Ice Suit).png` gets renamed to just `varia.png`.
 Then, boot the game up and it should work.
 The same applies for `MorphTrailColors` and `SpiderBallGlow`, just rename the file to specifically what suit it's for, and it should work.
 If you encounter any problems, you can join the [AM2R Discord](https://discord.gg/YTQnkAJ) and ask there in `#am2r-custom`.

+# Easy Editing Guide
+If you want a very quick an easy way to create custom palettes yourself, Electrix has made a webpage that makes the process ridiculously simple!
+Just visit this website here: https://electrixcodes.github.io/AM2RSuitEditor/

-# Editing Guide
+# Manual Editing Guide
-This is a small guide on how to edit palettes.
+This is a small guide on how to edit palettes manually, without using Electrix' Site.
 This will work on Windows and Linux.
 Apologies for Android users as you're locked out from touching these things.
 Your only option is to do this on a desktop and then create an APK again.
 Note for Linux users: in order to actually have access to the files, extract the AppImage with the following command: `AM2R.AppImage --appimage-extract`.